edgexfoundry/edgex-examples/application-services/custom/secrets/README.md

 3. The default configuration is for running natively and we use environment overrides in the compose files for use in docker.

 4. Add the secrets example application service to your EdgeX docker compose file.
-This includes the environment overrides for the SecretStore and SecretStoreExclusive configurations:
+This includes the environment overrides for the SecretStore configurations:

    ```yml
      app-service-secrets-example: